ccjmne/blog/content/flight-rules/javascript-generator-function.md

 composition, a superior alternative to inheritance.

-[^symbols]: `Symbol`s are special, unique identifiers in JavaScript, also introduced in `ES6`: maybe they deserve a post of their own sometime.
+[^symbols]: `Symbol`s are special, unique identifiers in JavaScript, also introduced in `ES6`: maybe they deserve an entry of their own sometime.

 In practice, the `iterator` protocol is virtually never implemented without also providing an `iterable` interface, as most (all?) standard syntaxes and `API`s